-Pueblo Community Health Center began providing primary health care services to Pueblo’s underserved population in 1983.
+Pueblo Community Health Center (PCHC) began providing primary health care services to Pueblo’s underserved population in 1983.
 Originally housed on the grounds of the Colorado State Hospital, Pueblo Community Health Center moved to St. Mary-Corwin Hospital in 1986.
-In 1987, Pueblo Community Health Center purchased a building at 110 East Routt Avenue, which is currently a medical health center.
-The 310 Colorado Avenue building was purchased and renovated in 1991 and now houses the patient pharmacy and some administrative offices.
+In 1987, the organization purchased a building at 110 East Routt Avenue, which is currently where the administrative offices are located.

 In 2000, the organization acquired and renovated the 2030 Lake Avenue site to further expand its capacity for dental services.
 Primary health care services are also provided through a satellite facility at 328 Avondale Boulevard in the rural community of Avondale; homeless patients may receive medical care at the PCHC clinic located in downtown Pueblo at 1008 North Grand Avenue.